musketyr/appsatori-pipes/README.md

 1. waiting unless all tasks have finished and continuing in parallel processing using the `next` method
 2. waiting unless all tasks have finished and passing collected result for serial processing using the `join` method
 3. waiting unless all tasks have finished and passing collected result for challange processing using the `sprint` method

-The framework is using generics heavily to check the *nodes* are chained properly.
-For example you must pass collections to the `fork` and `sprint` methods and the following *node's* second parameter must be of the same type as the elements of supplied collection.

 ## App Engine Details